cashubtc/nuts/XX.md

 > [!NOTE]
 > _Blinding_ The term 'blinding' is used in two different contexts here.
-> One context is the _blinding factor_ which is applied to every every secret in Cashu,
+> One context is the _blinding factor_ which is applied to every secret in Cashu,
 > creating the `BlindedMessage` (aka _output_) which is then signed by the mint.
 > This blinding factor is computed deterministically as described below.
 > Also, we blind the public keys that are used as the pubkeys to which the tokens